flueke/mesycontrol/README.md

 See https://mesytec.com/products/mesycontrol/mesycontrol.html for info and downloads.

 Binary releases are available from https://mesytec.com/downloads/mesycontrol/ .
-This includes a precompiled `mesycontrol_server` binary for running the server on Raspberry Pi computers.
+This includes a precompiled `mesycontrol_server` binary to run the server on Raspberry Pi machines.

 # Installation